marklit/datafluent_pg/README.md

 There are a few dependencies for csvkit that are required to be installed ahead of time.

-To install Ubuntu 20's depenncies for csvkit run:
+To install Ubuntu 20's dependencies for csvkit run:

 ```bash
     $ sudo apt-get install \